aaronsp777/megadecoder/README.md

 * Attaching a short coiled wire antenna will help reception.
 * Program your adruino and view the console at 115200 Baud.

-You can find the aruino code under [megadecoder.ino](megadecoder.ino).
+You can find the code to program in [megadecoder.ino](megadecoder.ino).

-For those curious one can find more information about the [Transmission Protocol](Protocol.md)
+For those curious one can find more information about the [Transmission Protocol](Protocol.md).